thedataquarry/zola-blog/content/posts/static-site-zola/index.md

 ## How to deploy?

+### Netlify or Vercel

+The easiest way to deploy a Zola site is to use a service like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).
+Both allow you to deploy static sites on a free tier, and directly connect to the source repo in which the code is based.
+I haven't used either of these services, but the Zola [docs](https://www.getzola.org/documentation/deployment/overview/) contain good instructions for them.

 ### GitHub Pages

-GitHub Pages is a free service that allows you to host static sites right from your GitHub repo.
-It's super easy to set up, and you can get started in a few minutes.
+A slightly more involved (but totally free) approach is to use GitHub Pages, which allows you to host static sites right from your GitHub repo.
 The only caveat is that if you want to host a site without specifying a custom domain name, it has to have the same name as your GitHub username.
 For example, this site is based in the `thedataquarry` GitHub organization, so the site is available at the following URL: `https://thedataquarry.github.io`.

 To deploy a GitHub pages site, it helps to have some basic familiarity with [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
 GitHub Actions are a way to automate tasks within your GitHub repo, such as running tests, building and deploying your site, and so on.